 In Polish, this is known as sałatka śledziowa w śmietanie.
 In Russian, it's seledka pod smetannym, in Ukrainian, it's oseledetsʹ salat z vershkamy, in Lithuanian, it's kremas silkių salotos.

 This herring salad is made with potatoes, hard-cooked eggs, and sour cream.
 Sometimes grated beets are added.
 It's often eaten as a main course and on fast days.
-Compare this recipe with .

-- 2 large russet potatoes (peeled, cooked and cooled)
+- 2 large russet potatoes (peeled, cooked, and cooled)

-- 1 finely chopped tart apple
+- 1 tart apple (finely chopped)

 - 1 tablespoon red or yellow onion (finely chopped)

 - Dash pepper (to taste)

 Dice the potatoes and place in a medium bowl.